bikash-dora/scrap-example/blogpost.md

 ### The lambda handler

-On AWS lambda, when using Python, the function which are used for handling the invocation should have the following signature:
+On AWS lambda, when using Python, the function which is used for handling the invocation should have the following signature:

 ```python
 def handler(event, context):